 - Step 8: Draw the leg protections.

-- Step 9: Draw the helmet, the face and the neck protection.
+- Step 9: Draw the helmet, the face, and neck protection.

 - Step 10: Draw the sword.